 Selecting a main controller was a crucial stage in the planning that Monika invested her time in.
 She already knew that she wanted to utilise mainly Fibaro devices so it made sense to pick the Fibaro Home Center System above other available options.

 This gives the best compatibility with her Fibaro sensors and insert modules.
 It has advanced functionality such as geo-fencing, SMS notifications and remote access via web page or mobile phone.
-Monika is able to set scenes to control her lighting and heating from anywhere in the world.
+Monika is able to set scenes to control her lighting and Smart Home Heating from anywhere in the world.

 Monika feels that the Home Center has one of the best looking web interfaces and the iPhone / iPad app is equally well polished.
 Both have great features and are incredibly user friendly, they are used by all the family with ease.
 Her children love to pick different colours for the mood lighting that she has installed using the excellent iPad app.